Quick answer

 What should I check before using the final draft?

 Compare the revised text with the original meaning, check important facts, remove unsupported claims, and make sure the voice fits the audience.
-HumanizeBot also checks for proper grammar, consistency, clarity, and academic writing standard when requested.
+HumanizeBot also checks for proper grammar, consistency, clarity, and professional writing quality when requested.